 Known as a grass carpet or area rug, these special kinds of outdoor carpets mimic a grassy lawn in both texture and color.

-The purpose of having a piece of carpet which looks like grass depends on the user.
+The purpose of having a piece of carpet that looks like grass depends on the user.

 Some people like to place these carpets on their patio, while others like to create makeshift putting greens in their backyard.

 Made of synthetic materials, these carpets will not retain water and swell as natural fibers can.
 You’ll never have to deal with mold or sun rot with these carpets since they are designed exclusively for outdoor use.